About the Program

 - Field Trips: Periodically we will arrange interesting energy related tours of area businesses and installations for our students.
 We have visited Itek Solar, Microsoft Smart Building Operations Center, and PNNL labs.
 Contact education director Shaun Taylor if you have an idea for a field trip.

 - Interdisciplinary Seminar Series: WRF Innovation Fellows have the opportunity to meet an impressive set of invited speakers each quarter.
 Fellows should enroll in MoLES 599 to get credit for this series.
 If you would like to have lunch with a visiting speaker, or have an suggestion for a future speaker, please send a message to our seminar coordinator.
 Include the speaker name, area of interest, and reason for inviting if you are recommending a speaker.

 - CleanTech Alliance Breakfast Series: Following the success of last year’s Breakfast Series we are providing 1 free breakfast ticket per month to CEI Fellows.
 Breakfasts are happen on the second Wednesday of each month (see current schedule).
 Contact senior communications manager Suzanne Offen at firstname.lastname@example.org if you are interested in attending with CEI’s ticket.
 We recommend business attire and using public transportation if possible; parking can be expensive.

 - Element 8 Meetings: One of CEI’s partner organization is the clean energy investment group Element 8.
-This is a good place to network with the business community and see a real live pitch for a new project each month. (see current schedule and contact assistant director Jill Aronson Pfaendtner if you are interested in attending.)
+Their regular meetings are good place to network with the business community and see a real live pitch for a new project each month.
+(See current schedule and Contact senior communications manager Suzanne Offen if you are interested in attending.)

 - Outreach Activities: Lead K-12 students in hands-on activities and present at community events such as Paws On Science, Engineering Discovery Days, and many other events as a Clean Energy Ambassador.